Yxene/yxene.github.io/docs/README.md

     ---

-    Here are are the challenges I designed for several CTFs.
+    Here are are the challenges I designed for several CTF.

     [:octicons-arrow-right-24: Read the writeup](https://yxene.github.io/my-challenges/)